Stretched by riots, Swedish police call reinforcements

 There are signs that residents in the affected areas are getting fed up with the violence.
 Many community leaders, dressed in fluorescent jackets, have taken to the streets to try to calm things down.

-"When will it stop?" said Maryam Rahimi, who works at a school in Husby that was vandalized earlier this week.
+"When will it stop?" said Maryam Rahimi, who works at a school in Husby that was vandalised earlier this week.

 Risto Kajanto, brother-in-law of the man who was shot dead, told Swedish tabloid Aftonbladet he condemned the violence.